 Many members of Congress have introduced proposals this year, most of which include increases to the Housing Bond cap, refinancing authority and AMT relief.
-In addition to several other housing proposals, Congress is also working to enact FHA modernization to increase maximum mortgage loan limits, lower down payment requirements, authorize limited risk-based premiums and allow FHA to insure 40year loans.
-Both the House and Senate passed FHA modernization bills last year and are working towards a compromise this year. to employment discrimination.
-The Fair Housing Act was passed in 1968.
+In addition to several other housing proposals, Congress is also working to enact FHA modernization to increase maximum mortgage loan limits, lower down payment requirements, authorize limited risk-based premiums and allow FHA to insure 40-year loans.
+Both the House and Senate passed FHA modernization bills last year and are working towards a compromise this year.